amarpreetbhatia/amarpreetbhatia.github.io/DEPLOYMENT.md

 # 🚀 GitHub Pages Deployment Guide

-This guide will help you deploy your portfolio website to GitHub Pages.
+This guide will help you deploy your portfolio website to GitHub Pages using the latest GitHub Actions workflow.

 ## 📋 Prerequisites